usagitoneko97/klara/A2.ReversingAst/readme.md

 print_a = ast.Expr(value=printCall)
 ```

 To make this tree complete, the whole thing has to wrap inside a class called `Module`.
-Module represents every line of statement or expression and is the highest hierachy in an ast.
+A module represents every line of statement or expression and is the highest hierarchy in an ast.
 ```python
 as_tree = ast.Module(body=[a_eq_3, print_a])
 ```
 This step below is to assign the line number and the column offset for each node.
-Eventhough it's optional to do that but it's still preferably to do so.
+Even though it's optional to do that but it's still prefer to do so.
 ```python
 ast.fix_missing_locations(as_tree)
 ```